 about me

-disease ecology, ecosystem health and conservation biology, data science
+disease ecology, ecosystem health, data science